2014 United States House of Representatives elections in Colorado: Predictions

+Results

 District 4

 The 4th district is located in Eastern Colorado and includes numerous sparsely populated counties.
-The incumbent was Republican Cory Gardner, who represented the district since 2011.
+The incumbent Republican Cory Gardner, who represented the district since 2011, did not run for re-election instead he ran for the U.S. Senate.
 He was re-elected with 58% of the vote in 2012.
 The district has a PVI of R+11.

-Gardner did not run for re-election.
-He instead ran for and won the U.S. Senate seat.